Benign Prostatic Hyperplasia: How to Assess the Safety of Vegetables and Fruits

 Question

-How can one determine the safety of vegetables and fruits?
-After all, when buying them in a supermarket or at a market, it is almost impossible to detect the level of nitrate contamination.
-As a result, the treatment process for BPH can be disrupted—or, more precisely, the condition may progress more rapidly.
-Which foods should be avoided with BPH?
-And which foods are actually beneficial for the prostate?
+How can one determine the safety of vegetables and fruits in benign prostatic hyperplasia (BPH) and prostate health in general?
+When buying them in a supermarket or at a market, it is almost impossible to detect the real level of nitrate contamination in vegetables and fruits.
+As a result, the treatment process for benign prostatic hyperplasia (BPH) can be disrupted—or, more precisely, the condition may progress at an accelerated rate.
+Which foods should be avoided in BPH?
+Which foods are beneficial for the prostate, and which carry hidden risks for the prostate gland?

 Answer